Callosobruchus chinensis: Distribution and habitat

+C. chinensis reaches the height of egg production and legume infestation in July–August.

+Food resources

+Both the larvae and the adults feed on the legume.
+In general, C. chinensis can feed on any legume type that they can live on, including beans, lentils, chickpeas and split peas.

+Oviposition

+Females lay one egg in a single seed.
+They avoid seeds that already have eggs by detecting physicochemical stimuli.
+However, when resources are scarce, females may lay multiple eggs on a single seed.
+Despite this, the distribution of eggs is regular, which indicates that C. chinensis determines how many eggs are in a seed.
+Laying as few eggs as possible on a seed could reduce competition between larvae in a seed, which is beneficial for the survival of offspring even if looking for empty seeds may require more energy expenditure for the mother.
+The instar development duration decreases when there are more than two larvae in a seed.
+A study found that, as the number of eggs on a seed increased, reproduction rate decreased and instar mortality increased.

 Life history

-The Adzuki bean weevil females lay their eggs directly on the surface of the legume singly and move on to either a different part of the legume or else to a different one depending on the bean density and competition among other females to lay more eggs.
+Adzuki bean weevil females lay their eggs directly on the surface of the legume singly and move on to either a different part of the legume or to a different one depending on bean density and competition among other females.
 They can lay as many as 90 eggs after a single fertilization.
 Fecundity is relative to which legume is being used as a host and female fitness.
 The eggs usually hatch after 3–5 days and the new larvae will burrow into the bean for the rest of development.

 The larvae chew tunnels through the bean until it is ready to pupate.

-Mature adults emerge from the bean, biting a neat circular exit from the pod as soon as 25 days after hatching.
+Mature adults emerge from the bean, biting a neat circular exit from the pod 25 days after hatching.
 The adult beetles live up to two weeks after emerging from the pupa.